Bare in mind I am adverse to planning!

-So last week we went to London twice.
+So over the summer holidays we went to London twice.

 The first day in London was spontaneous.
 Big Pig and I went, just the two of us and we had a lovely day.
 It was tiring but only because we walked around half of London!

 The second day was planned we went with friends to the science museum.